Mortar and pestle to grind peanuts. The mortar should be at least 5 inches in diameter.

-Do you have specific questions about your science fair project or science fair, our team of volunteer scientists can help.
+Do you have specific questions about your science project?
+Our team of volunteer scientists can help.
 Our Experts won't do the work for you, but they will make suggestions, offer guidance, and help you troubleshoot.

 There is a fraction of the world's population that doesn't have enough to eat or doesn't have access to food that is nutritionally rich.
 Food scientists or technologists work to find new sources of food that have the right nutrition levels and that are safe for human consumption.
 In fact, our nation's food supply depends on food scientists and technologists that test and develop foods that meet and exceed government food safety standards.
 If you are interested in combining biology, chemistry,…

 Everything in the environment, whether naturally occurring or of human design, is composed of chemicals.
 Chemists search for and use new knowledge about chemicals to develop new processes or products.

-Food Science TechnicianGood taste, texture, quality, and safety are all very important in the food industry.
+Good taste, texture, quality, and safety are all very important in the food industry.
 Food science technicians test and catalog the physical and chemical properties of food to help ensure these aspects.

 The role that the chemical technician plays is the backbone of every chemical, semiconductor, and pharmaceutical manufacturing operation.
 Chemical technicians conduct experiments, record data, and help to implement new processes and procedures in the laboratory.
 If you enjoy hands-on work, then you might be interested in the career of a chemical technician.